Linear algebra with symmetric tensors#

 #

-# order specifies the order of contraction, otherwise alphabetic order of contracted indices is used
+# Otherwise, the alphabetic order of contracted indices is used.

 Transposition#